vnwal001/MyTestFolder/HW4-report.md

 | Frequency | value, quantitative| Height of Bar (y-axis) |
 | Month |  key, categorical |  color (x-axis) |

+- *Explanation of how the idiom used in your chart is appropriate for your datasets and question/task*
+- Answer: I used a Bar chart because it best shows frequency with the height of the bars.
+- *Discussion of any insights gained about the data from your chart*
+- I found the months of July and August had the the same frequecy of highest temperatures
+- *Discussion of any design decisions you made*
+- I decided to give each Bar a unique color to represent the months
+- *Discussion of any special customizations you used*
+- I added the frequency as a label to the bars
+- *Further Questions - What further questions does your exploration of the dataset prompt?
+What hypotheses do you have about what the answers might be?
+Are there other tables that might help you address these questions?*
+- I would like to know if the frequency of highest temperatures have changed over the years.
+My Hypothesis is yes, because of climate change.
+I do not have a table to address this questions but there could be.

 #### Reflection
 It was easier to plot this multi-line plot on Tableau, but for this use case I will prefare blotting this in python just because it handles data pre-processing and plotting in one instance.